 The first of our recommended Nonprofit Governance Books is from our Founder Tom Abbott Snr, the author of The Complementary Model of Board Governance.
 Tom was awarded the Dalton N. Murphy, CAE Award by the BC Chapter of the Canadian Society of Association Executives, granted to him “in recognition of both outstanding and sustained contributions to the association community.”

-In his book Tom outlines ten principles of good governance practices that encompass the Complementary Model; some are unique to the model itself; others take the best parts of the Carver and Traditional governance models.
-The ten principles creates a governance and management environment that is suited for growing organization that have outgrown the Traditional Model and find the Carver Model limiting.
+Overall, in his book Tom outlines ten principles of good governance practices that encompass the Complementary Model.
+Some are unique to the model itself; others take the best parts of the Carver and Traditional governance models.
+The ten principles create a governance and management environment that is suited for a growing organization that has outgrown the Traditional Model and finds the Carver Model limiting.
 This was why the Complementary Model of Board Governance was created in the first place.

 2. Managing the Non-profit Organization: Principles and Practices